Make an impact. Keep your day job.

 Bridging the opportunity gap

-From Detroit, Brandy Foster didn’t let the opportunity gap limit her dreams.
-One internship and hours of self-education later, Foster is a developer at Detroit Labs and volunteers in a TEALS class, where she encourages and inspires students to consider a career in technology.
+Brandy Foster didn’t let an opportunity gap limit her dreams.
+One internship and hours of self-education later, Foster is a developer at Detroit Labs and volunteers in a TEALS class where she encourages and inspires students to consider a career in technology.

-Magnum Dampier, an information systems director in Kansas, volunteers through videoconferencing in an Introduction to CS course in Texas.
-Along the way, he is equipping the teacher and school with the knowledge and confidence to run CS courses on their own within a few years.
+Magnum Dampier, an Information Systems Director in Kansas, volunteers with a TEALS classroom in Texas through videoconferencing.
+He is equipping the teacher and school with the knowledge and confidence to eventually run CS courses on their own.